ahmedadamji/selection_criteria/README.md

 The documentation for each function in these scripts are provided in their corresponding header file.

+**For the SLAM algorithm to function, the dataset with recorded LiDAR data should be run simultaneously.**

+**As the name of the launch files suggests these algorithms are configured to only process LiDAR points from the "/kitti/velo/pointcloud" points topic, published in the bag files corresponding to each sequence of the KITTI dataset**

 ### Mapping

 To launch hdl\_graph\_slam, using the selection criteria scripts, run the following command: